Difference between revisions of "Tanda Tavaruva (Mhunga)" - Pindula

 Death

-Cde Tavaruva (84) who passed on at his Rhodene home after battling diabetes and hypertension for a long time on Monday (11 May 2020) afternoon will be buried at Mangwandi Cemetry tomorrow (14 May 2020).[6]
+Tavaruva died at his Rhodene home on 11 May 2020 after battling diabetes and hypertension for a long time.
+He was buried at Mangwandi Cemetery on 14 May 2020.[6]

 References